sorayaelcar/Sving/master/readme.txt

 for 'Second Life Sculptie'

 If the option is missing, select the scripts window and use "Scripts - Update Menus" to refresh the menus.
+If this doesn't work, make sure there is a folder "bpydata" in your user scripts directory.

 **** Creating a new Sculptie ****